Jamie4224/RadarrSync-1.0/README.md

 - I can submit requests directly to Radarr HD and it flows to the other instances
 - My users can use OMBI or MELLOW, it becomes a One Stop Shop
 - No One has to Worry about Quality, HD 4K HDR all will be searched in One Request
-- Having Seperate Instances of Radarr allows for different Libaries.
-Access may or may not be granted to those Libraries.
-We don't want folks without 4K bandwidth and hardware to end up transcoding and nuke the server.
-So access to the 4K / HDR libraries are limited to those whom can play without transcoding.
-To disable 4K transcoding please see the project in the notes below.

 **NOTES**